- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Things to Do in Burlington VT in Winter

 A Burlington VT winter is a cold one.
 Are you amazed to discover that some people jump into the frigid waters of Lake Champlain every year?
 The Penguin Plunge is an event designed to raise money for Special Olympics Vermont.
-It’s definitely something to catch if you’re passing by in the wintertime.
+It’s definitely something to catch if you’re around for a Burlington Vermont winter.

 Church Street looks especially beautiful during Christmastime.
 The city puts up tons of twinkling lights along the walkway, and it illuminates the space with joy.
 It makes holiday shopping extra fun, particularly when the snow begins to fall.
 Visiting after the holidays?
 Don’t worry; the lights stay up all winter long.

 Things to Do in Burlington VT in Summer